 So, let’s start with the basic question, what documents can you sign electronically.

-There are now a large number of legal documents that can be signed and witnessed electronically including:
+There are now a many legal documents that can be signed and witnessed electronically including:

 - Commercial contracts

 - Powers of Attorney

 To execute some of these documents, it can be as easy as affixing an electronic signature through a Word or PDF program however, for other documents there is a set of legislative processes and requirements which must be complied with to enable execution and witnessing remotely.
 These processes and requirements provide protection to those persons signing these documents.

 Whilst electronic signing is becoming increasingly popular, there are still some documents that require the standard pen and paper signing (known as wet signatures) and execution in the physical presence of a required witness.
 There documents include:

 - International wills